Miljenko Matijevic: Career

-After being seen playing at a local club in the band The Mission, Don Stroh, owner of Showcase Studios, called Matijevic saying he should come in and rehearse with a band in his studio.
+After being seen playing at a local club in the band the Mission, Don Stroh, owner of Showcase Studios, called Matijevic saying he should come in and rehearse with a band in his studio.
 This is where Matijevic first met Chris Risola and James Ward, along with Jack Wilkinson, and Red Alert was formed.

-Jack Wilkinson was eventually replaced by John Fowler on drums and Frank DiConstanzo (formerly of Rage of Angels) was added as a rhythm guitarist.
+Jack Wilkinson was eventually replaced and two former members of the band Rage of Angels who played on their 1989 debut album joined: John Fowler (1966-2008) on drums and Frank DiConstanzo as a rhythm guitarist.
 Michael soon devoted all attention to the band, and not his college work.
 He, John and James left for Los Angeles in the hope of getting a record deal, despite having no contacts.
 However, within a month, the band had a record deal.

 Their first album, Steelheart, released in 1990, sold over a million copies and was supported by a world tour.
 The follow-up, Tangled in Reins, released in 1992, was supported by a tour in Europe and Asia.

 At the end of their U.S. tour in 1992 opening for Great White, Steelheart was invited to open an additional show for the band Slaughter.
 On Halloween night, at the McNichols Arena in Denver, Colorado, Steelheart was performing "Dancing in the Fire" from the Tangled in Reins album when Matijevic was involved in a serious accident.
 Matijevic decided to climb a lighting truss which was for some reason improperly secured.
-He failed to climb the rig and also failed to dodge the 1000 pound piece of equipment, which hit him in the back of the head, driving him face first into the stage.
+He failed to climb the rig and failed to dodge the 1000 pound piece of equipment, which hit him in the back of the head, driving him face first into the stage.
 The outcome of the accident was a broken nose, cheekbone, jaw, twisted spine, and severe memory loss.
 Matijevic found the strength to walk off the stage and was immediately taken to the hospital.
 The incident marked the end of the original lineup of Steelheart.

 Steelheart reformed with a new lineup and released the album, Wait, in 1996.
 The band released the album Good 2B Alive in 2008.
-In 2010, Michael did a tour with Ray Manzarek and Robby Krieger of rock band The Doors, singing the parts of the late Jim Morrison.
+In 2010, Michael did a tour with Ray Manzarek and Robby Krieger of rock band the Doors, singing the parts of Jim Morrison.

 Steelheart released the album, Through Worlds of Stardust, in 2017 and the live album, Rock'n Milan, in 2018.